Questions to Ask Your Public Defender at First Meeting

 What Questions to Ask Your Public Defender

 At your first meeting with a public defender, ask these questions: How many active cases are you currently handling?
 When will you receive discovery from the prosecution?
 What motions do you plan to file in my case?
 Are there any immediate deadlines I should know about?
 What is the realistic range of outcomes for my charges?
-Their answers will tell you whether your case is getting active attention or being processed on autopilot.
+Write them on paper before you walk in.
+Stress erases memory.

 You just got assigned a public defender.
 Maybe you met them for the first time in a hallway outside the courtroom, five minutes before your hearing.
 Maybe they introduced themselves with a handshake and immediately started flipping through a folder they'd never seen before.